intrinio/r-sdk/docs/ZacksApi.md

 # Optional params
 opts <- list(
-  start_date = NULL, # Character | Limit EPS surprises to those on or after this date end_date = NULL, # Character | Limit EPS surprises to those on or before this date eps_actual_greater = NULL, # Numeric | Return only records with an actual EPS higher than this value eps_actual_less = NULL, # Numeric | Return only records with an actual EPS lower than this value eps_mean_estimate_greater = NULL, # Numeric | Return only records with an EPS mean estimate greater than this value
+  start_date = NULL, # Date | Limit EPS surprises to those on or after this date end_date = NULL, # Date | Limit EPS surprises to those on or before this date eps_actual_greater = NULL, # Numeric | Return only records with an actual EPS higher than this value eps_actual_less = NULL, # Numeric | Return only records with an actual EPS lower than this value eps_mean_estimate_greater = NULL, # Numeric | Return only records with an EPS mean estimate greater than this value